In response to Boeing jet plan, Airbus CEO says already in middle of market

 Reuters has reported that Airbus is looking at an extended-range version of the A321neo.

-Enders was speaking after British budget carrier easyJet (EZJ.L) took its first A321neo to the airshow.
+Enders was speaking after British budget carrier easyJet took its first A321neo to the airshow.